tyrneh/options-implied-probability/TECHNICAL_README.md

     market,
     vol=VolModel(method="raw_svi"),  # penalty-stitched raw SVI
 )

+diagnostics = surface.check_no_arbitrage()
+diagnostics["calendar_margins"]        # per-adjacent-maturity calendar margins
+diagnostics["min_theta_phi_margin"]    # tightest Gatheral inequality margin

+raw_diag = surface_raw.check_no_arbitrage()
+raw_diag["alpha"]                      # α-tilt applied to repair any residual crossings raw_diag["raw_calendar_margins"]       # pre-tilt calendar margins between slices
 ```

 Key requirements:

 - `from_dataframe` expects an `expiry` column with actual dates (one row per quote); the loader groups maturities automatically.
 - `from_ticker` infers the maturity set from the vendor and filters by the requested `horizon`.
 Accepts strings like `"90D"`, `"6M"`, or floats/ints for years/days.
-- When `strict_no_arbitrage=True`, SSVI enforces the Gatheral–Jacquier inequalities and calendar monotonicity; the raw SVI mode checks butterfly diagnostics and calendar crossedness margins, raising `CalculationError` when violations exceed a small tolerance.
+- When `strict_no_arbitrage=True`, SSVI enforces the Gatheral–Jacquier inequalities and calendar monotonicity by construction; the raw SVI mode checks butterfly diagnostics and calendar crossedness margins, applying Gatheral’s α-tilt automatically and raising `CalculationError` only if the repaired surface still violates the tolerance.
+- Low-level validators are available for bespoke workflows: `check_butterfly` (raw SVI), `check_ssvi_constraints`, and `check_ssvi_calendar`.
+Each returns both the minimum margin and the per-slice values so you can plug the diagnostics into bespoke dashboards or alerts.

 ---